samply/beam/README.md

 ### Create a result

 Create or update a result of a task.
+Currently, the body is restricted to 10MB in size.

 Method: `PUT`
 URL: `/v1/tasks/<task_id>/results/<app_id>`